 Make a list of your typical monthly expenses.

-Refer to any relevant documents that can help you, such as bank statements, credit card statements, and old bills.
-You also need to think about new, upcoming expenses that should be included in your budget.
+Refer to any relevant documents that can help you, such as bank statements, credit card statements, receipts, and paid bills.
+Consider new, upcoming expenses and include them in your budget.

 Step 3.
 Separate your expenses into needs and wants.

 Once you’ve made a list of all your expenses, separate it into needs and wants.
-Needs are essential items that you have to pay for.
+Needs are essential items you have to buy or pay for.
 Wants are non-essential items that are nice to have.

 Examples of needs include: